-The more calm you remain in this situation, the more likely you will de-escalate the situation and ultimately lessen the emotional intensity.
+The calmer you remain in this situation, the more likely you will de-escalate the situation and ultimately lessen the emotional intensity.

 Get to the Root of the Issue

 Often times we men turn our frustrations into anger and can unintentionally take it out on those around us.
 If your husband seems to be angry with you over things that aren’t your fault, consider talking with him after he’s cooled down about what is triggering his anger.

 Often times, it’s that he’s feeling stressed out or disrespected.
 And it’s important you both can acknowledge where that is coming from.
 This will allow you both to have an honest conversation about how to make his, and ultimately your lives easier.

 Consider Outside Help

 Although not necessary initially, you may need to consider bringing in another person to help your husband both see the error in his ways and change.